Household Net Worth: The "Real" Story

 The next chart gives us a more intuitive sense of real net worth.
 Here we've divided the inflation-adjusted series above by the Bureau of Commerce's mid-month population estimates, which have been recorded since January 1959.
 Since population has grown faster than household net worth, the per-capita annualized growth rate over this time frame is lower at 1.89%.

-We say "more intuitive" because the per-capita adjustment brings the latest data point from the Multi-Trillion stratosphere to $266,877 -- an amount we can relate to on a somewhat more personal level.
-The latest data point is now fractionally above the real peak in Q1 2007.
+We say "more intuitive" because the per-capita adjustment brings the latest data point from the Multi-Trillion stratosphere to $264,700 — an amount we can relate to on a somewhat more personal level.
+The latest data point is now fractionally above the real peak in Q1 2007 but off its record high in Q1 of this year.

 Note: We've referred to this data series as "household" net worth.
 But, as we show in the chart titles, it also includes the net worth of nonprofit organizations.
 The ratio of two isn't clearly defined in the Fed data, and it obviously varies by asset and liability component.